 Joint Task Force on Networked Media

-Building future production environments based solely on IT infrastructures and packet networks (Ethernet, IP) is a great opportunity for broadcasters to offer new ways to produce content.
+Building future production environments based solely on IT infrastructures and packet networks (Ethernet, IP) is an enabler for broadcasters to produce more content with greater flexibility and efficiency.

 How can EBU T&I help?